Black genocide in the United States: Birth control

 Although black women had been practising forms of birth control since their arrival in America, certain African-American leaders also taught that political power came with greater population and so opposed contraception.
-In 1934, Marcus Garvey and his Universal Negro Improvement Association resolved that birth control would lead to the eradication of black people, terming it "race suicide" (Roosevelt had made the same comment about white people in 1905).
+In 1934, Marcus Garvey and his Universal Negro Improvement Association resolved that birth control would lead to the eradication of black people, terming it "race suicide" (Theodore Roosevelt had made the same comment about white people in 1905).

 The combined oral contraceptive pill, popularly known as "the Pill", was approved for sale as a medicine in US markets in 1957, and in 1961, the use of it for birth control was also approved.
 In 1962, civil rights activist Whitney Young told the National Urban League not to support birth control for blacks.
 Marvin Davies, leader of the Florida chapter of the NAACP, said that black women should reject birth control and produce more babies so that black political influence would increase in the future.

-Lyndon B. Johnson and Martin Luther King Jr., agreed that birth control was beneficial to poor black families.
+Lyndon B. Johnson and Martin Luther King Jr. agreed that birth control was beneficial to poor black families.

 Ideas of reproductive fitness were still at the center of American family planning in the 1960s.
 Physicians preferred to prescribe the Pill to white middle-class women and the IUD to poor women, especially poor women of color, because the IUD granted them greater control over "unfit" women's behavior.
-Guttmacher viewed the IUD as an effective method of contraception for individuals in "underdeveloped areas where two things are lacking: one, money and the other sustained motivation."
+Guttmacher viewed the IUD as an effective method of contraception for individuals in "underdeveloped areas where two things are lacking: one, money and the other sustained motivation".

 Once the method was approved for use in the United States, the majority of Pill users were white and middle-class women.
 In part, this trend reflects doctors' preference to prescribe the Pill to members of this population, and it also reflects the cost of the drug.
 Until the late 1960s, the Pill was prohibitively expensive for working-class and poor women.

-After President Lyndon B. Johnson passed legislation for government funding of birth control as a part of his war on poverty in 1964, Black activists such as Dr. Charles Greenlee and William "Bouie" Haden allied with social conservatives, such as Catholic priest Charles Owen Rice, to express concern about government-sponsored efforts to limit the Black population.
+After President Lyndon B. Johnson passed legislation for government funding of birth control as a part of his War on Poverty in 1964, Black activists such as Dr. Charles Greenlee and William "Bouie" Haden allied with social conservatives, such as Catholic priest Charles Owen Rice, to express concern about government-sponsored efforts to limit the Black population.
 Cecil B. Moore, head of the NAACP chapter in Philadelphia, spoke out against a Planned Parenthood effort to establish a stronger presence in northern Philadelphia; the population in the targeted neighborhoods was 70% black.
 Moore said that it would be "race suicide" if blacks embraced birth control.

 H. Rap Brown said that black genocide was based on four factors, including birth control.